pocketzworld/creator-docs/pages/learn/designer-resources/concepts/communication.md

 5. Please flag any changes or edit requests in the creator chat.
 We will not consider outside sources like Discord for feedback or edits.
 6. Please remain polite to our artists.
 Any player who is rude or does not adhere to the above conditions may be removed from future winnings.

-## 4.  🏝️Vector Stage!
+## 4.  🏝️ Vector Stage!
 Relax you earned it! 🏝️

 Our artists are cleaning up and converting the concept art into files Highrise uses for wearable clothing!
 This process takes a little while so expect the vector preview a few weeks after your initial concept preview.

-## 5. 👀Vector Preview!
+## 5. 👀 Vector Preview!
 Time to review 👀

 Our artist will send you the finalized preview of your design.
 It's time to take one last look!